grunwaldlab/demulticoder/README.md

 **1. Set-up input directory and files**

-To demonstrate how to use the package, we have a small test dataset that comes loaded with the package.
-This dataset will be used in the workflow example below.
+To demonstrate how to use the package, we have a small test data set that comes loaded with the package.
+This data set will be used in the workflow example below.

-Already loaded in the test dataset directory are the following files:
+Already loaded in the test data set directory are the following files:

-- **PE short read amplicon data**
+- **PE short read amplification data**
   - Files: S1_R1.fastq.gz, S1_R2.fastq.gz, S2_R1.fastq.gz,
     S2_R1.fastq.gz
   - The files must end in either *R1.fastq.gz* , or *R2.fastq.gz* and
     each sample must have both R1 and R2 files.
 - [**metadata.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/metadata.csv)
   - New row for each unique sample
-  - Samples entered twice if samples contain two pooled metabarcodes, as in the test data template
+  - Samples entered twice if samples contain two pooled metabolites, as in the test data template
 - [**primerinfo_params.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/primerinfo_params.csv)
   - New row for each unique barcode and associated primer sequence
   - Optional cutadapt and DADA2 parameters
 - **Taxonomy databases**
   - UNITE fungal database (abridged version)
-  - oomyceteDB
+  - completed

 See
 [**Documentation**](https://grunwaldlab.github.io/demulticoder/articles/Documentation.html)